complexdevel/mcp-cloud-pc/README.md

    - Set new display name for a Cloud PC with the given ID.
    - Arg: Cloud PC ID
    - Arg: New display name for the Cloud PC
+* `cloud_pc_troubleshoot`
+   - Troubleshoot a Cloud PC with the given ID.
+   - Arg: Cloud PC ID

 ### Usage with Claude Desktop